0xpiweb/MyBarter/DOCS/TRD.md

 ### 4.1 Smart Contract Validation (The "Robot Lawyer" Audit)
 * **Unit Testing:** 100% coverage of the `MyBarterVault.sol` core logic using **Foundry**.
-    * **Test Case 1:** Verification of atomic swaps (Swap fails if any asset in the bundle is missing).
+    * **Test Case 1 (Atomic Integrity):** Verification of atomic swaps—ensure the transaction reverts if any single asset in a complex bundle is missing or unapproved.
-    * **Test Case 2:** Fee calculation logic (Validating $2.50 flat fee vs. 0.75% commission via **Chainlink Price Feeds**).
-    * **Test Case 3:** Anti-Exploit Guard (Ensuring non-whitelisted "Dust NFTs" cannot bypass fee logic).
+    * **Test Case 2 (Pure Token Rotation):** Confirm that swaps containing only tokens trigger the **0.75% commission** starting from the first $1.00 of value.
+    * **Test Case 3 (The Sweetener Rule):** Validate that a "Hybrid" trade (NFT + Tokens) correctly waives the commission if token value is <$100, but automatically applies the 0.75% fee to the entire token amount if the value is ≥$100.
+    * **Test Case 4 (Fee Integrity):** Ensure the $2.50 flat fee is consistently collected for any trade involving an NFT, regardless of token volume.
-* **Fuzz Testing:** Utilizing Foundry's `forge test` to execute 10,000+ random input scenarios to verify mathematical overflows and edge-case fee evasion.
+* **Fuzz Testing:** Utilizing Foundry's `forge test` to execute 10,000+ random input scenarios (varying token amounts and NFT counts) to verify mathematical precision and prevent "fee-rounding" exploits.

 ### 4.2 Fuji Testnet Integration Testing
-* **Cross-Chain Simulation:** Deploying identical "Robot Lawyer" instances on **Avalanche Fuji** and **Polygon Amoy** to verify logic consistency across EVM environments.
+* **Cross-Chain Simulation:** Deploying identical "Robot Lawyer" instances on **Avalanche Fuji** and **Polygon Amoy** to verify logic consistency and signature handling across EVM environments.
-* **Oracle Stress Test:** Simulating rapid price fluctuations in a test environment to ensure **Chainlink/Pyth** updates trigger correct fee tiers without latency.
+* **Oracle Stress Test:** Simulating rapid price fluctuations using the **Chainlink/Pyth** testnet feeds to ensure the vault captures the correct USD value during high-volatility events, protecting the 0.75% revenue stream.

 ### 4.3 Real-time Presence & Inbox Testing (The "Green Dot")
 * **Supabase Presence Validation:**
     * **Scenario A (Multi-tab sync):** Closing one browser tab should keep the user "Green" if other platform tabs remain active.
     * **Scenario B (Hard disconnect):** Simulating network failure to ensure status flips to "Offline" within the 5-minute heartbeat window.
 * **Notification Latency:** Measuring end-to-end latency from "Offer Signed" to "Recipient Inbox Alert."
-Target: **<500ms** to maintain high-velocity trading.
+Target: **<500ms** to maintain the "high-velocity" trading experience.

 ### 4.4 User Acceptance Testing (UAT)
-* **Public Beta (Fuji):** Opening the platform to my existing community for a structured "Bug Bounty" period during the final week of Build Games.
+* **Public Beta (Fuji):** Opening the platform to the existing community for a structured "Bug Bounty" period during the final phase of Build Games.
 * **Wallet Compatibility:** Rigorous testing with **Core, MetaMask, and Rabby** to ensure seamless signature requests across desktop and mobile providers.

 ## 5.0 Revenue & Economic Model

-### 5.1 Fee Structure & Value Alignment
+### 5.1 Fee Strategy & Value Alignment
-MyBarter utilizes a hybrid fee model designed to align the protocol's sustainability with the three pillars of the Triple-Threat:

-1. **Economic Safety Fee (The Memecoin Shield):**
-   * **Fee:** **0.75% Commission** on all fungible token swaps (ERC-20/SPL/Native).
-   * **Objective:** This is the primary revenue driver.
-It provides a "Dark Pool" environment for high-impact trades, allowing users to rotate large positions without DEX slippage or damaging project charts.

-2. **Transactional Safety & Capital Efficiency Fee (The NFT Utility):**
-   * **Fee:** **$2.50 Flat Fee** per trade for the NFT component.
-   * **Objective:** Ensures a scam-proof environment for "Museum-grade" assets.
-By keeping the NFT fee low and flat, we incentivize users to bundle illiquid assets with "Cash Kickers" to restore market velocity.
+MyBarter’s revenue model is engineered to capture value from professional "Professional Rotations" while removing friction for retail barterers.

+* **Professional Tier (Economic Safety):** By applying a 0.75% commission to token-heavy trades, we capture revenue from high-value moves that would otherwise suffer from 1.5%+ slippage on DEXs.
+This creates a sustainable treasury while providing a superior service for "Whales."
+* **Retail Tier (Capital Efficiency):** The $100 "Sweetener" buffer (detailed in Section 2.3) ensures that community-level NFT bartering remains high-velocity.
+We prioritize ecosystem growth over nickel-and-diming small-cap users.
+* **Settlement Model:** MyBarter utilizes a **"Taker-Pays"** model.
+The initiator (Maker) can propose trades for free, while the Taker pays the fixed $2.50 fee and any applicable commission during final execution.
+This ensures the protocol is always compensated for the gas and compute of the "Robot Lawyer" settlement.

 ### 5.2 "Robot Lawyer" Vault Enforcement
-The revenue collection is fully automated and non-custodial via the smart contract:
+* **The "Sweetener" Rule:** The $100 commission-free buffer is **only** unlocked when an NFT is present.
+If the token value exceeds $100, the 0.75% commission is applied to the entire token amount.
-* **Real-time Valuation:** The vault integrates **Chainlink Price Feeds** to determine the USD value of any token "Kicker" or pure token swap.
+* **Real-time Valuation:** The vault integrates **Chainlink Price Feeds** to determine the USD value of tokens at the exact moment of execution.
-* **Programmatic Collection:** The 0.75% commission is calculated on-chain.
-If the total required fee ($2.50 base + 0.75% commission) is not met, the "Robot Lawyer" rejects the atomic swap, ensuring no fee evasion.
-* **Non-Custodial:** MyBarter never holds user funds; fees are deducted at the exact moment of the atomic swap.
+* **Non-Custodial Collection:** Fees are deducted programmatically during the atomic swap.

-### 5.3 Revenue Projections (Conservative Beta Phase)
+### 5.3 Revenue Projections (1,500 Trade Conservative Beta)
-Based on an initial 3,000 trades/month target across the Power Square:
+Based on an initial target of **1,500 monthly trades** across the Power Square:
-* **Base NFT Revenue:** ~$7,500 (3,000 trades × $2.50).
+* **Base NFT Revenue:** ~$3,750 (1,500 trades × $2.50).
-* **Token Commission Upside:** Projected **$2,250 - $10,000+** per month, scaling directly with the volume of high-value, zero-slippage token rotations.
+* **Token Commission Upside:** Projected **$15,000 - $20,000+** per month.
+By facilitating slippage-free rotations for high-cap assets (AVAX, ETH, BNB), we capture a 0.75% fee on a significantly higher Average Transaction Value (ATV).
-* **Economic Moat:** By offering a 0.75% fee with 0% slippage, MyBarter remains significantly cheaper for large traders than traditional DEXs, where combined slippage and pool fees often exceed 1.5%–3%.
+* **Economic Moat:** MyBarter is roughly 50% cheaper for large rotations than traditional DEXs, where combined slippage, MEV, and pool fees in 2026 average 1.5%+.

-## 6. Security Requirements
+## 6.0 Security & Operational Safeties

+### 6.1 Volatility Circuit Breaker
+* **The 10% Rule:** The Robot Lawyer monitors the price delta between the "Offer Signing" and "Execution."
+* **Automatic Revert:** If a token's price deviates by more than **10%** (via Chainlink Data Streams), the transaction is automatically reverted to protect the user's capital and protocol fee integrity.

+### 6.2 Transactional Safety Guardrails
-* **Non-Custodial:** Assets are only movable via programmatic contract logic; no admin keys can withdraw user assets.
+* **Asynchronous Escrow:** Assets are held in isolated vaults; no central "admin" key can withdraw user assets.
-* **Timeout/Refund:** 72-hour window.
-Initiators can "Reclaim" assets and fees if the offer is not accepted.
+* **Signature Expiration:** All trade offers include a 72-hour time-lock.
+If an offer is not accepted, the "Maker" can trigger a `reclaim()` function.
+* **Anti-Sideloading:** Swaps are atomic; assets cannot be moved "outside" the fee calculator logic during a `swap()` execution.